 Each year the call for applicants is published toward the beginning of the academic year.
 Applicants are then sifted in a careful selection process.
 Successful candidates from Israel and abroad are invited to lecture at the center's main annual event - the Scholion Lectures Marathon.
 The two deemed most outstanding are awarded the fellowships and come to Scholion for three years.
 At Scholion they are provided with conditions conducive to research at the highest level, and a munificent grant which allows them to devote the majority of their time to research.
 Alongside their research, Mandel Fellows also teach one course per year at the Hebrew University.

 A call for 2014-2017 Mandel Postdoctoral Fellowships has been announced.

-Scholion Lectures Marathon 2013 took place on Thursday, 3 January 2013.
+Scholion Lectures Marathon 2014 will take place on Thursday, 2 January 2014.